-This can put teachers and educators, who may have little or no prior experience with this subject, in a challenging spot.
+This can put teachers and educators, who may have little or no prior experience with STEM learning, in a challenging spot.
 Luckily, there are a lot of high-quality resources available for educators to draw on, many of which are free to use.
 To help navigate the many tools and lessons available for computer science for beginners, we put together a list of three of our favorites.

 CS Unplugged is a project launched by the University of Canterbury in New Zealand.
 Their website maintains a collection of free learning activities designed to teach computer science to young people without using any devices.
 This widely-used resource is great for any educator looking to familiarize themselves with ways to introduce STEM and coding for kids in their school or class.
 CS Unplugged’s learning activities utilize fun, engaging games and puzzles that generally require only cards, string, crayons and, as CS Unplugged’s website says, “lots of running around!"
-Using these basic items you can find around the classroom, students start developing computational thinking and problem solving skills.
+Using these basic items you can find around the classroom or home, students start developing computational thinking and problem-solving skills.

 For example, one of their lessons, targeted to students aged 5 – 10 years old, teaches students how binary numbers work.
-Binary numbers are fundamental in coding because computers today use digits to represent information.
-The “binary number system” which has just two digits is the simplest and most common method used.
+Binary numbers are fundamental in STEM learning because computers today use digits to represent information.
+The “binary number system” which has just two digits is the simplest and most common method used (0 and 1).
 This particular CS Unplugged lesson on binary numbers uses writing, art, and music to illustrate the concept.
-This is an easy way to introduce and explore the basics of computer programming without computers.
+This is an easy way to introduce and explore the basics of coding for kids without computers.

-One way to make coding engaging for students is to mix it with active games.
+One way to make coding for kids engaging is to mix it with active games.
 Students are naturally great at creating their own games on the playground and understanding the rules for games is the first step in computational thinking.
 After all, the rules for the games are the rules for the code!

 Unruly Splats are programmable floor buttons that students program using an iPad or Chromebook to build their own active, recess-style games.
 Students code the rules that tell Splats when to light up and make sounds when they are stomped on to create games like whack-a-mole, relay races, and Splat tag.
 Splats combine physical activity with computer science and students can code and play with them in general K-8 classrooms or PE classes.

-Unruly Splats school plans come with extensive support and resources for educators looking to integrate computer science and coding in their classrooms and curriculum.
+Unruly Splats school memberships come with extensive support and resources for educators looking to integrate STEM and coding for kids in their classrooms and curriculum.
 The Splats website also has a number of free lesson plans and activities that are designed to introduce K-8 students to concepts like variables and conditional statements that are integral to learning to code.

 One key to teaching STEM subjects in elementary and middle school is to make it approachable, fun, and playful!
 One other amazing resource you have is your students!
-Kids are naturally very creative and you may be surprised by the inventive games they come up.
-Coding doesn’t have to be really complicated or complex, and that goes for teaching coding too!
+Kids are naturally very creative and you may be surprised by the inventive games they come up with.
+STEM learning doesn’t have to be really complicated or complex, and that goes for teaching coding too!
 Start out simple, work in games and have fun with it.
-If you are interested in learning more about how to mix coding for kids and physical activity, register for our webinar with Makey Makey and PE Teacher, Eric Turrill on March 3rd at 4pm ET.
-We will send out a recording link to all registrants if you can't make it at that time.
+If you are interested in learning more about how to mix coding for kids and physical activity click the blue button below!